minnojs/minnojs.github.io/content/en/docs/core/logger.md

 url         | The url to send to.
 If it is not set, data will not be sent. type        | The strategy to use for sending logs to the server.
-See options below. pulse       | Allows you to post your data in pulses of "pulse" logs instead of all at the end of the task (Does not work for csv logger).
+See options below. pulse       | Allows you to post your data in pulses of "pulse" logs instead of all at the end of the task (Does not work for csv logger). saveLocal   | Only for the csv logger: save data to participant computer as csv file. fileName    | Only for the csv logger: set the file name for files save using `saveLocal`.

 ```javascript
 API.addSettings('logger', {